awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ## Create an association \(command line\)<a name="create-state-manager-association-commandline"></a>

 The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or Tools for PowerShell to create a State Manager association\.
 This section includes several examples that show how to use targets and rate controls\.
-Targets and rate controls allow you to assign an association to dozens or hundreds of instances while controlling the execution of those associations\.
+Targets and rate controls allow you to assign an association to dozens or hundreds of nodes while controlling the execution of those associations\.
 For more information about targets and rate controls, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 **Before you begin**
-The `targets` parameter is an array of search criteria that targets instances using a `Key`,`Value` combination that you specify\.
-If you plan to create an association on dozens or hundreds of instance by using the `targets` parameter, review the following targeting options before you begin the procedure\.
+The `targets` parameter is an array of search criteria that targets nodes using a `Key`,`Value` combination that you specify\.
+If you plan to create an association on dozens or hundreds of node by using the `targets` parameter, review the following targeting options before you begin the procedure\.

-Target specific instances by specifying IDs
+Target specific nodes by specifying IDs

 ```
 --targets Key=InstanceIds,Values=instance-id-1,instance-id-2,instance-id-3